ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/howitworks.md

 Threat Monitoring has been designed to detect rootkits in a number of ways, for example scanning the /dev directory and filesystem to detect anomalies, searching for the presence of hidden processes and ports, and scanning system interfaces to detect those in promiscuous mode.

+## Server Baseline Hardening (available on Linux servers only)

+In order to minimize the threat of an attack on computer infrastructure, a security baseline should be implemented.
+Our Threat Monitoring solution has the ability to scan your servers and compare them to industry-recognised baselines (PCI-DSS, CIS, NIST), to show where improvements can be made.
+Though security vulnerabilities are difficult or even impossible to predict, many of them require multiple conditions to be met at once in order to be successfully exploited.
+Often by changing configuration files and disabling unused services, you can ensure that your infrastructure won't meet these conditions.
+For Linux servers, we can run baseline scans every day, providing you with a report of insecure settings that exist on your operating system, along with suggestions on how to improve them.

 ```eval_rst
 .. meta::
      :title: How Threat Monitoring works | UKFast Documentation